MintBlast/TPP-PrototypeGodot4/README.md

  - [ ] Improved Inspection (Raycasts and Improved Rotation Mechanic)
  - [ ] Camera Switching (Switching through different Camera Classes in the nearby area)

+**Work in Godot 4.1 with the Dialogue System plugin**

+❗Commit experimental branch using Git BASH!!!

 ⚠️ Add coding reference and modify them according to each license